jschen2/planning-center-ux-challenge/docs/submission.md

 ### Task 1: Update form accessibility

-The card type buttons were changed to become two radio inputs to allow for default accessibility and for full usage as a form due to all being form elements (e.g. using the form action instead of a fetch call).
-This could also allow for refactoring the form use a React server function.
+The card type buttons were changed to become two radio inputs to allow for default accessibility and for full usage as a form due to all now being form elements (e.g. using the form action instead of a fetch call).
+This could also allow for refactoring the form use a React server function if desired at some point.

 The card list was also made navigable and aria-labels added for the card type and card number for a screen reader.
+All inputs were also given their `for` attributes to properly label them.

 ### Task 2: Build UI based on wireframe
-Create `Metric` component to use on the top portion of `Budget`.
+Created `Metric` component to use on the top portion of `Budget`.

 Pulled out the card elements from `Wallet` to mostly reuse in `Budget`.